awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

    + `output_folder` with the name of the folder where the training results are saved\.
    + `training_bucket` with the name of the Amazon S3 bucket that contains the training manifest file and images\.
    + `training_manifest` with the name and path to the training manifest file\.
-   + The example splits the training dataset to create a test dataset\.
-If you want to use your own test dataset, do the following\.
+   + The example splits the training dataset to create a testing dataset\.
+If you want to use your own testing dataset, do the following\.
      + Uncomment the following line of code:

        ```